Are These Domestic Mallards or Wild Ducks?

-If you spotted a mallard with unique coloring it might be a domestic duck.
+If you spotted a duck with unique coloring it might be a domestic mallard.
 See what the birding experts say about domestic ducks and geese.

 “This large duck hangs out with mallards but looks completely different.
 What is it?” asks Birds & Blooms reader Todd Gorski of Mishawaka, Indiana.